nickbreaton/pi-webmcp/docs/rendering.md

 ## Goals

-WebMCP tool-state updates need to satisfy four separate concerns:
+WebMCP tool-state updates now use the simplest path:

-1. **Persist state for branch reconstruction** so `/tree`, `/resume`, and normal session replay know what tools were committed at a point in history.
+1. **Persist committed tool state** so `/tree`, `/resume`, and normal session replay can reconstruct which WebMCP tools were available at each user-message boundary.
-2. **Inform the LLM** when available WebMCP tools change.
+2. **Inform the LLM** about the current WebMCP tools through the system prompt before the agent starts.
-3. **Show a clear user-facing diff** when a tool-state change is committed with a user message.
+3. **Keep user feedback lightweight and continuous** with a notification that remains visible while WebMCP tools are available/changed.
-4. **Avoid duplicate or stale WebMCP messages** in both the visible history and the LLM feed.
+4. **Avoid extra history rendering** for WebMCP diffs.
+No custom WebMCP message needs to be inserted or rendered.

 ## Session state